estebangarcia21/tailwindcss-components/README.md

 # tailwindcss-components

-An easy to use package for the creation of reusable TailwindCSS components in React.
+An easy to use package for creating reusable TailwindCSS components in React.

 ## Features